-Performance outcomes Acceptable outcomes AO29.3 Runnelling works will comply with the policy guidelines in Departmental procedures for permit applications assessment and approvals for insect pest control in coastal wetlands (FHMOP 003), Department of Primary Industries, 1996.
-A runnel must include: (1) increase tidal flushing (2) follow lines of natural water flow (3) be no deeper than 30 centimetres (4) have a 3:1 width:depth ratio a spoon shape with gently sloping concave sides be designed to appropriately manage and dispose of acid sulfate soils.
-Aids to navigation PO30 Development that is for constructing an aid AO30.1 The location of the aid to navigation is: to navigation in a declared fish habitat area (1) endorsed in writing by Maritime Safety Queensland minimises impacts on the declared fish habitat (2) necessary, as all alternative options that do not require works in a area. declared fish habitat area have been considered, and are not viable or do not achieve timeframes for an urgent response to a public safety hazard.
-Overhead electricity and communication cables PO31 Development that is for overhead electricity AO31.1 Overhead electricity and communication cables: and communication cables in a declared fish (1) span the declared fish habitat area, or habitat area minimises impacts on the declared (2) if it is not possible to span the declared fish habitat area - are located fish habitat area. in the management B area AND AO31.2 For overhead electricity and communication cables: (1) rights over the works area can be demonstrated (for example, a power infrastructure easement) (2) future maintenance of the cables and their support infrastructure will not involve major adverse impacts on the declared fish habitat area.
-AND A031.3 The development: (1) minimises impacts through measures, such as using the maximum cable span length and minimising disturbance required for access involves no permanent filling (for example, the construction of permanent raised pads for the support structures or access causeways) ensure that any associated warning signs do not require marine plant disturbance, unless this would compromise the purpose of the warning sign.
-Reclamation - management B areas only PO32 Filling of tidal land is only to occur as a A032.1 Filling of tidal land as a result of beach replenishment may occur in a result of beach replenishment in management B management B area if:
+Performance outcomes Acceptable outcomes AO29.3 Runnelling works will comply with the policy guidelines in Departmental procedures for permit applications assessment and approvals for insect pest control in coastal wetlands (FHMOP oo3 ), Department of Primary Industries, 1996.
+A runnel must include: increase tidal flushing (1) Increase fluct flusting (2) follow lines of natural water flow (3) be no deeper than 30 centimetres (4) have a 3:1 width:depth ratio (6) be designed to appropriately manage and dispose of acid sulfate soils.
+Aids to navigation PO30 Development that is for constructing an aid AO30.1 The location of the aid to navigation is: to navigation in a declared fish habitat area (1) endorsed in writing by Maritime Safety Queensland minimises impacts on the declared fish habitat (2) necessary, as all alternative options that do not require works in a area . declared fish habitat area have been considered, and are not viable or do not achieve timeframes for an urgent response to a public safety hazard.
+Overhead electricity and communication cables PO31 Development that is for overhead electricity AO31.1 Overhead electricity and communication cables: and communication cables in a declared fish (1) span the declared fish habitat area , or habitat area minimises impacts on the declared (2) if it is not possible to span the declared fish habitat area - are located fish habitat area. in the management B area AND AO31.2 For overhead electricity and communication cables: (1) rights over the works area can be demonstrated (for example, a power infrastructure easement) (2) future maintenance of the cables and their support infrastructure will not involve major adverse impacts on the declared fish habitat area .
+AND AO31.3 The development: (1) minimises impacts through measures, such as using the maximum cable span length and minimising disturbance required for access (2) involves no permanent filling (for example, the construction of permanent raised pads for the support structures or access causeways) (3) ensure that any associated warning signs do not require marine plant disturbance, unless this would compromise the purpose of the warning sign.
+Reclamation - management B areas only PO32 Filling of tidal land is only to occur as a AO32.1 Filling of tidal land as a result of beach replenishment may occur in a result of beach replenishment in management B management B area if: areas .
+(1) all other reasonable options would have greater measurable impact on the management B area (2) the filled land is not for the placement of structures or infrastructure (3) the filled land is to be a sacrificial dune or beach that is an integral part of erosion control design, and will minimise the frequency or impact of ongoing replenishment or other erosion control activities on the management B area.
+Revetments, groynes and gabions (managing fishe PO33 Revetments, groynes and gabions for the AO33.1 Revetments, groynes and gabions for the purpose of managing purpose of managing fisheries resources or fish fisheries resources or fish habitat: habitat in a declared fish habitat area are (1) are constructed as part of a government agency or community group designed and located to minimise impacts on the project to manage fisheries resources or fish habitats, or · · · · · · · · · · · · · · · · · · ·